measure-sh/measure/docs/api/sdk/README.md

     - `app_build`
     - `app_unique_id`
 - At least 1 event must be present in the `events` array field.
 They must be one of the valid types, like `string`, `gesture_long_click` and so on.
+- Each event can have zero or more `attachments`.
+Each attachment must be of a valid type, like `screenshot`, `android_method_trace` and so on.
 - Successful response returns `202 Accepted`.
 - Idempotent based on `msr-req-id`.
 Previously seen requests matching by `msr-req-id` won't be re-processed.